-Testing and Debugging the Configuration - Step 4
+Step Four: Testing and Debugging the Configuration

 Once a device profile has been created using the Transaction Editor, it should be tested.
-To do so, first connect the device(s) and client application and make sure that the data can be read and written correctly.
-If there are any problems, refer to the servers built in Diagnostics Window, which can be a very useful tool in debugging the profile.
+To do so, first connect the devices and client application and ensure that the data can be read and written correctly.
+If there are any problems, refer to the server's built-in Diagnostic Window, which can be a very useful tool in debugging the profile.
 For more information on debugging, refer to Tips and Tricks.

-Caution: Although the U-CON (User-Configurable) Driver's run-time processor makes every reasonable effort to trap error conditions, it is still possible for certain poorly defined configurations to cause a driver failure.
-For this reason, development work should be completed on an isolated system (if possible) and the project should be tested thoroughly before going live.
-It is important to save work frequently.
+Caution: Although the User-Configurable (U-CON) Driver's runtime processor makes every reasonable effort to trap error conditions, it is still possible for certain poorly-defined configurations to cause a driver failure.
+For this reason, development work should be completed on an isolated system when possible, and the project should be tested thoroughly before going live.
+Users should also save work frequently.